K-Phoen/k-phoen.github.io/_posts/2016-02-26-efficiently-creating-data-chunks-in-php.md

 layout: post
 title: Efficiently creating data chunks in PHP
 description: >
-    How efficiently create chunks from several iterators in PHP?
+    How to efficiently create chunks from several iterators in PHP?
 ---

 While I was working on a library to build sitemaps and sitemap indexes, I